-Drawbacks: Manufacturing processes are inherently “out of control” due to a lack of monitoring processes that accurately keep an eye on variables that impact surface quality and adhesion success.
-Final product quality is completely left up to chance with no way to measurably reduce scrap, predict performance or build new processes that are at low risk of failure.
+Drawbacks: Manufacturing processes are inherent “out of control” due to a lack of monitoring processes that accurately keep an eye on variables that impact surface quality and adhesion success.
+Final product quality is completely left up to chance, with no way to measurably reduce scrap, predict performance or build new processes that are at low risk of failure.

 Good News for Process and Quality Engineers

 There is a method of surface quality measurement that actually provides a numerical evaluation of exactly what matters to the success of adhesion problems.
 Moreover, it can be implemented directly on the production line, near the action, to serve up data derived from looking at real parts in real time.

 A simple contact angle measurement deployed through an automated or handheld surface energy measurement system is the most accurate and rapid way to mine your process for predictive analytics to put your products on the right course.